Family Provision Claims Lawyers Sydney, NSW

 Grandchildren & Dependents

-Representing dependent grandchildren to ensure their needs are considered in Will contestation.
+We represent dependent grandchildren to ensure their needs for maintenance & support are considered.

 Close Personal Relationships

-Assisting those who lived in a close personal relationship with the deceased at the time of their death to seek adequate provision from the estate.
+We help those in a close personal relationship seek the financial provision they deserve from the estate.

 Members of the Household

-Our team specialises in identifying and claiming against assets outside the Will, like superannuation or joint property, to fund your provision.
+We specialise in claims to access assets outside the Will, like superannuation or joint property, to fund your provision.

 Out of Time Applications